Follow Cyber Kendra on Google News! | WhatsApp | Telegram

 Change Call Log Permission on Android devices

-[Thanks Jane Wong @wongmjane for above emails shots]
+[Thanks Jane Wong @wongmjane for the above email shots]

-There are more to come from this published emails.
-But Facebook CEO Mark Zuckerberg already here with his statement on this internal emails.
+There is more to come from these published emails.
+But Facebook CEO Mark Zuckerberg is already here with his statement on these internal emails.

 If you find more and like to add to the story, please comment below..